 Where Does Data Come From?

 Data can be collected both actively and passively throughout the event experience, beginning months before any attendees arrive onsite.
 Call for papers (CFP) and registration are opportunities to collect baseline information about your attendees.
-Analyzing CFP responses will highlight relevant session topics and registration provides you with attendees’ names, industries.
+Analyzing CFP responses will highlight relevant session topics and registration provides you with attendees’ names and industries.

 At the event, you can use session scanning, lead scanning, and passive tracking to gather information.
 Implementing session scanning will alert you to how many people are in each breakout session.
 Lead scanning will illuminate how your attendees interact with exhibitors and sponsors, and passive tracking will give you a more detailed view of where your attendees are spending their time onsite.

 After each session attendees will have the option to complete a survey expressing their thoughts and feelings about the speaker and topic.
 Similarly, after the onsite experience concludes, attendees may participate in a post-event survey to express their attitudes and opinions towards the event as a whole.
-It will likely be your last opportunity to get feedback from attendees until your next event, so take your time to craft well thought out questions.
+It will likely be your last opportunity to get feedback from attendees until your next event, so take your time to craft well-thought-out questions.

 All of these options are great sources of data, but don’t be afraid to be creative and use alternative methods to gauge your attendees’ opinions and attitudes.
 Less traditional strategies may include scanning social media for mentions of your event, moderating breakout sessions to listen to attendees’ questions, and directly networking with attendees at pre/post-conference parties to better understand which session they have enjoyed or are most excited for.
 This will give you a good balance of quantitative and qualitative data to ensure that you know what your attendees like and why they like it.